jonathandion/awesome-emails/README.md

 - [Mautic](https://mautic.com/) - Mautic Marketing Automation.
 Build smarter campaigns – and build them faster – with marketing automation that’s quick to learn, simple to use, and easy to iterate.
 - [Mailgun](https://www.mailgun.com/) - Transactional Email API Service For Developers.
 - [eSputnik](https://esputnik.com/en) - eSputnik is a marketing automation system trusted by more than 30 thousand loyal customers worldwide to send more than a billion emails every month.
+- [Postmark](https://postmarkapp.com) - Lightning fast delivery for your application emails.
+Postmark delivers your transactional email to customers on time, every time

 ## Self-Hosted Services